TOP

 Nicolas Joly, 2016 Update

 Tasting the latest releases from Nicolas Joly is never going to be anything short of fascinating.
-I have encountered the man (or these days, increasingly his daughter, Virginie, pictured below) and his wines many times now, over many years.
+I have encountered the man (or these days, increasingly his daughter, Virginie, pictured) and his wines many times now, over many years.
 Each time I have learnt a little more about the wines, and come to comprehend them better than before.
 These are complex wines which, in my opinion, require a lot of consideration if you really want to understand what makes them tick.

 Clos de la Coulée de Serrant